 This course provides a survey of selected European works from the Classical period through the Renaissance.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.
-Prerequisite: Take ENG 112 ENG 113 or ENG 114; Corequisite: None

-ENG 252 Western World Literature II
+3/3 ENG 252 Western World Literature II